-- Ensure all drainage infrastructure is designed for climate resilience, particularly to accommodate increased intensity and frequency of storms and heavy rainfall events. - Incorporate environmental protection measures into design documents, ensuring risks during design, construction, and operation phases are addressed through the ESMP. - Limit vegetation clearance by specifying clearance boundaries in construction drawings; prioritize minimization of ecological disturbance. - Protect coastal waters by: - Designing stormwater discharge points above the mean high water mark. - Establishing and enforcing conservative construction boundaries along beach and foreshore zones. - Including restrictions in the CESMP that prohibit machinery works outside the designated areas. - Prevent erosion and sedimentation by ensuring discharge design does not accelerate shoreline erosion or introduce sediment into marine or freshwater systems. - Incorporate pedestrian and public safety into design, particularly around high-use roadside areas and community gathering points. - Embed traffic safety measures into the CESMP and tender documents; contractors must be required to prepare a Traffic Management Plan (TMP) in line with these specifications.
+- Ensure all drainage infrastructure is designed for climate resilience, particularly to accommodate increased intensity and frequency of storms and heavy rainfall events. - Incorporate environmental protection measures into design documents, ensuring risks during design, construction, and operation phases are addressed through the ESMP. - Limit vegetation clearance by specifying clearance boundaries in construction drawings; prioritize minimization of ecological disturbance. - Protect coastal waters by ensuring any stormwater discharge points are above the mean high-water mark. - Prevent erosion and sedimentation by ensuring design does not accelerate erosion or introduce sediment into marine or freshwater systems. - Incorporate pedestrian and public safety into design, particularly around high-use roadside areas and community gathering points. - Embed traffic safety measures into the CESMP and tender documents; contractors must be required to prepare a Traffic Management Plan (TMP) in line with these specifications.